-Public events can enhance community life, but the potential for risk to public safety and environmental damage is increased if they are poorly planned.
+Public events can enhance community life but have the potential to risk public safety and cause environmental damage if they are poorly planned.
 Proper planning and management by the event organiser is essential to reduce those risks.

-The Safety Advisory Group co-ordinates the efforts of relevant agencies to provide advice to anyone who wishes to organise an event within the New Forest area.
+The SAG co-ordinates the efforts of relevant agencies to provide advice to anyone who wishes to organise an event within the New Forest area.